-Here are two videos of my own:
+Here are three videos of my own:

 It is becoming increasingly difficult to meet the requirements for industrial estates.
 Furthermore, it is not justifiable today to destroy more farmland or other natural areas for industrial estates and the necessary compensation areas.
 It is becoming increasingly difficult to connect sufficient transport routes and more and more people are being affected by the individual traffic of employees and guests, local public transport (ÖPNV) and lorry traffic.
 Therefore, from an ecological point of view, we have to use our resources more sparingly.

 This means that we have to use the space above the existing business parks.
 This is of course a challenge, but on the one hand, this space on the 2nd floor can also be sold or better leased and thus become more economical.

 Left: Pahlke Bad in Mönchengladbach Rheydt and right: Art Museum in Sao Paulo,

 50 Years of Pahlkebad - Radio 90.1 (radio901.de)